jpniederer/Dev-eryday/_drafts/2017-4-2-weekly-update-March-26-April-1-2017.markdown

 Working with Elixir has been a lot of fun.

-I started reading the book *[Musashi][mus].
+I started reading the book *[Musashi][mus]*.
 I'm only a couple of chapters in but the story is strong.
+It's long, almost 1000 pages, so I'll probably finish it sometime around June.

 Finished
 --------